backstage/backstage/docs/openapi/test-case-validation.md

+---
+id: test-case-validation
+title: Validate your OpenAPI spec against test data
+description: Documetnation on how to use the `schema openapi test` command.
+---

 ## OpenAPI Validation using Test Cases

 This is primarily performed by `backstage-repo-tools schema openapi test`.
 Any errors found in the generated specs can be either